 ERAC continues to fully support the principles underlying the United Kingdom Modern Slavery Act and remains committed to the operation of a business-both directly and through our supplier network-free from the presence of forced labour and human trafficking.
-While to date we have found no direct evidence of forced labour and human trafficking activity or risk in our business or supplier network, as noted in this statement, several areas of inquiry with suppliers remain open and will be followed through to conclusion.
-Going forward, leveraging the progress made over the past four years, we will continue to drive awareness of our anti-forced labour and human trafficking position with employees, suppliers, business partners, franchisees, and customers; examine our business and supplier network for risk; and aggressively respond to and address risk or evidence of forced labour or human trafficking.
+To date we have found no direct evidence of forced labour and human trafficking activity or risk in our business or supplier network.
+Going forward, leveraging the progress made over the past several years, we will continue to drive awareness of our anti-forced labour and human trafficking position with employees, suppliers, business partners, franchisees, and customers; examine our business and supplier network for risk; and aggressively respond to and address risk or evidence of forced labour or human trafficking.